Price elasticity of demand

 Total revenue (TR), which is found by multiplying price by quantity sold (P x Q).

 Average revenue (AR), which is found by dividing total revenue by quantity sold (TR/Q).
+Average revenue is also the revenue per unit sold, which is also the price.

 Marginal revenue (MR), which is defined as the revenue from selling one extra unit.
 This is calculated by finding the change in TR from selling one more unit.